zvada/technology/docs/software/rpm-development-guide.md

 ##### Typical workflow when building out of GitHub repos

-1. Fork the repository that you would like to build for
+1. Fork the repository of the package that you would like to build
+1. Create a new branch in your fork
+1. Make, commit, and push changes to your new branch
-1. In your fork, tag the commit you would like to try building
+1. In your fork, tag the commit that you would like to build
 1. In the `upstream/osg.github.source`, change the repo to point at your fork and tag
 1. Attempt a scratch build
-1. If the build fails, remove the tag and repeat steps 2-4
+1. If the build fails, remove the tag and repeat steps 3-6
 1. Submit a PR to merge changes upstream
 1. Tag the final version on the upstream fork
 1. Build the version that will go through the normal software cycle